Cyrus Broacha: Career

 He did his first professional play, Brighton Beach Memoirs in 1985, directed by Pearl Padamsee.
 When Broacha was 15, he acted in his first Hindi film, Jalwa which was released in 1987.
 He also worked as a radio jockey and did shows like Dial-In Show in 1993.

 After graduation, Broacha went to the Lee Strasberg Theatre and Film Institute in New York City where he studied acting for theatre.

 Television

 He hosted many shows for MTV.
 His candid-camera show MTV Bakra ran for 8 years.
+He was also one of the founding MTV VJ member.

 He played the role of Cyrus, a character based on Chandler Bing in the Indian adaptation of American sitcom Friends, titled Hello Friends.

 He led India's "Rock the Vote" campaign and represented MTV at the UNAIDS conference in Hanover, Germany.
 He moderated the Indian segment of Be Heard - A Global Discussion With Colin Powell in February 2002.

 He appeared in Jhalak Dikhhla Jaa, India's version of Dancing with the Stars, and Fear Factor – Khatron Ke Khiladi Level 3 on Colors TV.

-He was the editor and host of a cricket analysis series called ESPNcricinfo Runorder, a bi-weekly show featuring former cricketers.
+He was the editor and host of a cricket analysis series called Cricinfo Runorder, a bi-weekly show featuring former cricketers.

 He took part in the second season of Bigg Boss OTT in June 2023.